DFE Spring Census Update

 To add class details, select Add New.
 You can then add details of the class, year group, the subject being taught and the number of students (including those who would have been in the class but have been registered as absent).

 The DfE require information from the school if the student to TEACHER ratio exceeds 30:1.
 The reason for exceeding the ratio would be due to students who joined the school unexpectedly and caused an increase in student numbers.
-They also require information regarding teachers who were on PPA/LMT during the data collection time for the classes.
-The reason (exception) for the students being in the class must be specified from a DfE supplied list.
-The exceptions are:
+They also require information regarding teachers who were on PPA/LMT (planning and preparation time (PPA) or learning manager time (

 - Exception A - children admitted outside the normal admissions round with EHC plan specifying a school